fardog/node-xkcd-password/README.md

 ## Environment Variables

-Internally, we use [random-lib](http://www.npmjs.org/package/random-lib/) for our random number generator, which uses the following environment variables:
+Internally, we use [random-lib][randomlib] for our random number generator, which uses the following environment variables:

 - **RAND_ALLOW_PRNG**
 Set this environment variable to allow fallback to Node's `crypto.pseudoRandomBytes()` function if we fail to get entropy from `crypto.randomBytes()`.
 This decreases the quality of the random numbers, but will stop us from throwing an error.